forestgrape/coronavirus/index.md

 ### ventilation

 * [Escombe et al](#escombe) show natural ventilation is a valid measure and that in the first few minutes of opening the windows a major part of air is exchanged ([escombe: Figure 1](#https://doi.org/10.1371/journal.pmed.0040068.g001)).
-* [Salathe et al](#salathe) simulate both the airborne and droplet spread of influenza, using observed contact patters of students.
-They find that good ventilation can be as effective as vaccinating around half of the population.
+* [Salathe et al](#salathe) simulate both the airborne (aerosol) and droplet spread of influenza, based on observed contact patters of high school students.
+They find that good ventilation is in their setting as effective as vaccinating around half of the population.

 ### distancing
 Both aerosol/droplets (reek of alcohol like spread) and dry particulates (smoke-like) can be reduced with distancing.
 Outside or with good ventilation, less distance is required.
 So if inside 2 meters is good, outside likely half a meter is enough.
 Wind direction should be considered outside.
 Inside, airflow can have a direction too: e.g. kitchen hood and toilet venting draw air.